NOAA-EMC/rrfs-workflow/doc/UsersGuide/source/index.rst

 ..
-UFS SR Weather App Users Guide, created by sphinx-quickstart on Tue Feb 12 08:48:32 2019.
+RRFS-WORKFLOW Users Guide, based on the UFS SRWeather App.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-UFS Short-Range Weather App Users Guide
+RRFS-WORKFLOW Users Guide
 =======================================

 .. toctree::